 Bladder health isn’t a popular topic of conversation.
 However, maintaining a healthy bladder is an important aspect of enjoying overall health and optimal quality of life.
 There are a variety of issues that may impact bladder health, as well as specific steps you can take to help yours function at its best.
-Since November is Bladder Health Month, it’s a great time to talk about this small-but-mighty organ and what you can do to give it the care it deserves.

 A Common Concern

 Urological issues—those affecting the bladder and other parts of the urinary tract system—are more common than you may think.
 Consider a few statistics from the American Urological Association (AUA) regarding bladder health in our country:

 - Bladder diseases and related conditions cost $70 billion annually.

 - More than 33 million adults have overactive bladder disease (OAB).

 - An estimated one-third of American adults ages 40 and over report urinary incontinence at least “sometimes”—yet less than half seek treatment.
 Of those who do, a majority wait more than a year to get help.
 Reasons cited for not seeking help?
 The “belief that bladder problems are untreatable, natural consequences of aging, and are hygiene problems rather than treatable medical concerns.”

 - There are over eight million healthcare provider visits each year for urinary tract infections (UTI).
 In vulnerable populations—such as the elderly or those with neurological conditions—UTIs can lead to urosepsis and death if not treated promptly.